Greenwood Museum

-The Greenwood Museum at the 19th-century Upperville Meeting House, in Upperville, New York, was a museum created by artist Terrance Lindall in the 1980s.
+The Green-wood Museum at the 19th-century Upperville Meeting House, in Upperville, New York, was a museum created by artist Terrance Lindall in the 1980s.

 The Quaker meeting house is flanked by a park, a rectory and overlooks a waterfall on Pleasant Brook alongside Quaker Hill Road.

 Lindall gave the meeting house back to the Quakers of Hamilton, New York, to devote his energies to helping build the Williamsburg Art & Historical Center in New York City.